 It is a common problem for men of all ages and is most prevalent in middle-aged men between 35 and 55 years old.
 It is estimated to affect nearly half of all men at some point in their lives.

 The male prostate tends to grow throughout life in most men.
 This continuing growth can increase the risk of prostatitis.
-The condition is characterized by one or more of the following symptoms:
+This article will discuss prostatitis treatment options.

 - Burning sensation when urinating